Ryan-Daley/Movie-Recommender-System/README.md

 # Movie-Recommender-System
- Using Netflix movie reviews to group customers by their preferences with the ultimate goal of building a movie recommender for users.
+TASK - Create a movie recommendation system by grouping customers by their preferences.
+METHOD - Use the K-Means clustering algorithm to learn similarities between customer likes and dislikes.